-Fair value is the price that would be received to sell an asset in an orderly transaction between market participants at the measurement date.
+Fair value is the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date.
 Fair value measurements must maximize the use of observable inputs and minimize the use of unobservable inputs.
 There is a hierarchy of three levels of inputs that may be used to measure fair value:

-- Level 1 Quoted prices in active markets for identical assets - Level 2 Observable inputs other than Level 1 prices, such as quoted prices for similar assets or liabilities; quoted prices in markets that are not active; or other inputs that are observable or can be corroborated by observable market data for substantially the full term of the assets - Level 3 Unobservable inputs supported by little or no market activity and are significant to the fair value of the assets
+- Level 1 Quoted prices in active markets for identical assets - Level 2 Observable inputs other than Level 1 prices, such as quoted prices for similar assets or liabilities; quoted prices in markets that are not active; or other inputs that are observable or can be corroborated by observable market data for substantially the full term of the assets or liabilities - Level 3 Unobservable inputs supported by little or no market activity and are significant to the fair value of the assets or liabilities